Blauker/Tetris-Python/README.md

-# Tetris
+# Tetris by Blauker
-My version of tetris created with Python
+This is version of tetris created with Python

 # Controlls
 A-> Move piece to the left <br />